TMAJ Server Setup

 These are the default values in the TMAJ config file, but you may use

 different ones.
-You should use a different password.
+You should use a different password, but make

 Port: 8080